 1. Some readability formulas are only text based, ignoring the other aspects of a book that make it comprehensible to a reader, such as the pictures and images and the context in which the reader has begun to read.
 As Klare and Buck (1954) point out, “the shortest word is not always the simplest, the most ‘familiar’ word is not always the best; the shortest sentence is not always the clearest or the most readable.”

-2. The difficulty of a text is compounded but gaps in linguistic and cultural knowledge, reducing the effectiveness of readability formula even further in the case of language learners and linguistically diverse classrooms (Kasule, 2011).
+2. The difficulty of a text is compounded by gaps in linguistic and cultural knowledge.
+This reduces the effectiveness of a readability formula even further in the case of language learners and linguistically diverse classrooms (Kasule, 2011).